 “Practice adding friction to our own lives by interrogating ourselves and slowing ourselves down….There is hope in the sheer act of reflection.
 This is where the power lies and how the process starts.”

-Action: Before moving forward with a decision, seek the perspectives of other people, preferably with different backgrounds.
-(The bigger the decision, the more perspectives it helps to gather - being particularly attentive to the perspectives of those who will be impacted by the decision).
-Slow down and think through the unintended consequences before taking action.
+Action: Before making a decision, consider seeking the perspectives of others with different backgrounds.
+(The bigger the decision, the more perspectives it helps to gather, being particularly attentive to the perspectives of those who will be impacted by the decision).
+In our Strategic Thinking workshop, we teach managers to slow down and think through the unintended consequences before taking action.

 Pause to connect